shaloobanga/movie-theater/movie-theater/README.md

 * System can display movie schedule with simple text format and JSON format

 # Instruction

-'mvn clean install' will build the application and run the tests
+'mvn clean install' will build the application and run the tests.

-Application can be started using one of the below commands
+Application can be started using one of the following commands

-./mvnw spring-boot:run
+* ./mvnw spring-boot:run
-java -jar target/movie-theater-1.0.1-RELEASE.jar
+* java -jar target/movie-theater-1.0.1-RELEASE.jar